-Behavioral Health Services from Benjamin Rose Institute on Aging can enhance the life of a loved one with mental illness by providing holistic mental health care, which will enable them to continue living in their homes or in the most comfortable environment to them.
+Behavioral Health Services from Benjamin Rose Institute on Aging can better the life of a loved one with mental illness by providing holistic mental health care, which will help them to continue living in their homes or in the most comfortable environment to them.
 Our services are also available to caregivers of older adults in need of support and counseling.

-With our assistance, you or your loved one will be empowered to manage mental or emotional problems such as depression, anxiety, bipolar disorder, schizophrenia and hoarding disorder.
+With our help, you or your loved one will be empowered to manage mental or emotional problems such as depression, anxiety, bipolar disorder, schizophrenia and hoarding disorder.

-Our trained intake specialist will provide a comprehensive assessment to help you and your loved one determine the most appropriate behavioral health treatment, or other services from Benjamin Rose, that address their individual needs.
+Trained professionals will provide a broad assessment to help you and your loved one determine the most appropriate behavioral health treatment, or other services from Benjamin Rose, for your needs.
 During the intake process, payment options will be discussed, including approved insurance providers, such as Medicare and Medicaid plans.
 To be eligible to receive our Behavioral Health Services, you or your loved one must be aged 55 or older.

 We have received accreditation through CARF and are certified by the Ohio Department of Mental Health and Addiction Services (OhioMHAS) to provide the following behavioral health services and activities: